 Board Member At Large

 RABBI LONNIE BRADSHAW

-Growing up in the Minneapolis suburban area from the Orthodox tradition, Rabbi Lonnie received his BS in Animal Science and his BA in Journalism from the University of Minnesota in 1987.
+Growing up in the Minneapolis suburban area in the Orthodox tradition, Rabbi Lonnie received his BS in Animal Science and his BA in Journalism from the University of Minnesota in 1987.
 He decided to pursue rabbinic studies in 2002, and began his studies at TKU in Van Nuys, CA in 2010.
-He was ordained in 2012, and is currently pursuing his doctorate in Messianic Jewish Leadership at TKU in Southlake, TX.
+He is ordained by the Union of Messianic Jewish Congregations, and is currently pursuing his doctorate in Messianic Jewish Leadership at TKU in Southlake, TX.

-He spent the last seven years employed in Jewish education with TKU and MJBI, and is currently teaching at the Messianic Studies Program at WSTS in Warsaw, Poland.
+He spent seven years employed in Jewish education with TKU and MJBI, and taught at the Messianic Studies Program at WSTS in Warsaw, Poland in 2019 and 2020.
 He and his wife were previously active members of Congregation Shomrei Torah of Scottsdale, AZ.
 He assumed leadership at Adat B’rit in April of 2018, and lives in Westminster, CA with his wife Jeanne.

-Lonnie and Jeanne are the parents of daughters Rylie [Scott] and Jessica [Nathaniel], and proud grandparents of five boys.
+Lonnie and Jeanne are the parents of daughters Rylie [Scott] and Jessica [Robert], and proud grandparents of six boys.

 CANTOR JEANNE BRADSHAW

 Cantor Jeanne grew up in Minneapolis, and earned her BS in Animal Science in 1986 with a minor in Biology.
 She met her future husband Lonnie there in 1985, and they were married in 1987.
 She obtained her Master’s Certificate in Cantorial Arts from MJTI in 2015, and began her current position as Cantor at Adat B’rit in April of 2018.